rsimon/scala-force-layout/README.md

       .onComplete(it => { println("completed in " + it + " iterations") })
       .doLayout()

-The ``GraphRenderer`` utility provides a simple way to render an image of your graph.
-E.g. if all you want is to store an image of the final layout, this is what you're looking for:
+The ``GraphRenderer`` is a simply utility for rendering an image of your graph.
+If all you want is to store an image of the final layout, this is what you're looking for:

     graph